DCC-EX/dcc-ex.github.io/docs/ex-turntable/troubleshooting.rst

   * - Symptoms
     - Common Causes
-  * - CommandStation-EX software fails to compile with "#include IO_TurntableEX.h" in myHal.cpp
+  * - EX-CommandStation software fails to compile with "#include IO_TurntableEX.h" in myHal.cpp
-    - The version of CommandStation-EX is incorrect, you need the "add-turntable-controller" branch of `CommandStation-EX <https://github.com/DCC-EX/CommandStation-EX/tree/add-turntable-controller>`_
+    - The version of EX-CommandStation is incorrect, you need the "add-turntable-controller" branch of `EX-CommandStation <https://github.com/DCC-EX/CommandStation-EX/tree/add-turntable-controller>`_

 EX-Turntable showing as offline with <D HAL SHOW>
 __________________________________________________